Noah-Boulton/CSC225/Assignment01/README.md

 # Assignment 1 for CSC 225- Algorithms and Data Structures I at UVic

-## The input array A will contain non-negative integers.
-The program searchs the input file for three elements which sum to 225.
+## The input file must contain non-negative integers.
+The program searches the input file for three elements which sum to 225.
 If such a triple is found, true is returned.
 Otherwise, false is returned.
 The triple may contain the same element more than once.

 ### Compile - java TripleSum.java